sahildit/Linux-Shell-Commands/README.md

-# Linux-Shell-Commands
-## Tutorial of how to install Linux Terminal and their basic commands
+# Tutorial of how to install Linux Terminal and their basic commands

 1 - So, for using Linux in your operating Systems first of all you need to turn on subsystem for Linux.
     Windows -> Search for (Turn Windows Features On or Off) -> select (Windows Subsystem for Linux) -> Select Ok and then restart your computer to apply changes.